 The observation that hatchery spawning yields an increase in adult fish is not surprising.
 This common observation is the primary reason supplementation is contemplated as strategy to improve the status of ESA listed species.
 When this is realized in a supplementation system it is not evidence of success of supplementation.
 It is a necessary, but not sufficient, condition for supplementation to provide a benefit.
 The report in 2007 that supplementation fish had a lower replacement rate than natural-spawning female was evidence that a fundamental condition for supplementation was not being achieved.
 Supplementation cannot provide a benefit if the fish taken into the hatchery produce fewer adults than fish left in the stream.
-The corollary, that if supplementation is beneficial is not true.
+The corollary, that if supplementation fish produce more adult progeny than natural spawning fish, then supplementation is beneficial is not true.
 The measure of benefit is whether natural spawning by a mix of supplementation and natural adults produces more adult progeny than the natural adults alone would have.
 This is a challenging evaluation.
 It requires comparing the production from the supplemented system to a reference unsupplemented population.